 Whether you suffered a traumatic or non-traumatic brain injury, if it was caused by someone's negligence you deserve justice!
 The Rhode Island brain injury lawyers at Decof, Barry, Mega & Quinn are ready to take on your case.

 Some brain injuries are readily apparent due to the severity of the physical impact to the skull and brain.
 Other brain injuries require a more detailed investigation because the signs and symptoms are harder to identify.

 Brain injuries can be difficult for even experienced medical professionals to diagnose properly, but there are signs you can be on the lookout for:

 - Difficulty performing daily tasks

 If you or a loved one is suffering any of these symptoms after being involved in an accident or other traumatic event, you should seek medical attention right away!
-If you need help finding a doctor or want to understand your legal options, contact Decof, Barry, Mega & McQuinn for a free consultation.
+If you need help finding a doctor or want to understand your legal options, contact Decof, Barry, Mega & McQuinn.